Thomas Morton (bishop): Bishop of Chester

 James based the substance of his subsequent declaration on these points; but his publication of the Book of Sports in the following year led to new disturbances.
 Morton's own dealings with nonconformist clergy were marked by moderation.

-Bishop of Lichfield and Coventry
+Bishop of Coventry and Lichfield

-In 1618, on John Overall's translation to Norwich, Morton became Bishop of Lichfield and Coventry, on the recommendation of Lancelot Andrewes.
+In 1618, on John Overall's translation to Norwich, Morton became Bishop of Coventry and Lichfield, on the recommendation of Lancelot Andrewes.
 With the bishopric he held the living of Clifton Camville in commendam.

 In 1621, he served on the commission for granting a dispensation to George Abbot, Archbishop of Canterbury, for the casual homicide of a keeper in Bramshill Park.

 In February 1626, he took a leading part in the York House Conference on Richard Montagu's incriminated books.
 With John Preston, Morton did his best to impugn the statements contained in them on predestination and freewill.

 Bishop of Durham

 In June 1632, Morton became Bishop of Durham, which he held by canonical right until his death in 1659, although parliament claimed to deprive him of it in 1647.
 Complaints were later made against him to the House of Commons by his prebendary, Peter Smart.
 He showed forbearance in claiming the rights of the palatinate, was liberal in almsgiving, and maintained poor scholars at the universities.
 On his journey to Scotland in 1633, Charles I and his suite were received by Morton in princely style; six years later, in May 1639, he again entertained Charles at the beginning of the First Bishops' War.
 The next year, in the month of August, the Scots crossed the River Tweed, and pushed on to the city of Durham.
 The cathedral clergy fled, and Morton himself retired into Yorkshire.

 Early in 1641 he was in London attending Parliament, and was nominated a member of the sub-committee to prepare matters for the consideration of the abortive committee of the lords appointed on 1 March—the day of William Laud's committal to the Tower of London—to take cognisance of innovations in religion.
 In the following December a mob threatened to drag him out of his coach when on his way to the House of Lords.
 Morton never took his seat in the lords again.
 Two days later, 29 December, he joined in John Williams' protest against the legality of all acts done in the enforced absence of the spiritual lords.
 For this he and his 11 associates were next day impeached of high treason on William Prynne's motion; and the same night they were all committed to the Tower, with the exception of Morton and the aged Robert Wright, Bishop of Lichfield, who were allowed to remain in the house of the usher of the black rod.